2343

 What defines a successful artificial intelligence (AI) implementation?
 Is it the extraordinary innovation that powers it?
 The remarkable promises that sit behind it?
 The answer is ‘yes’ and ‘all of the above’, but only if it delivers on the promises and the potential of the technology to improve medical practitioner wellbeing, enhance performance and transform patient care.
 A great AI implementation isn’t solely defined by its technology prowess or the name that sits behind it but rather by the on-the-ground feedback from those who use it.

 There are AI implementations in healthcare today that should be enough for anyone to just pause for thought, and to feel quite a bit better about what the future may hold.
-There are equally inventive platforms and solutions that are evolving within healthcare and introducing better ways of working – reducing burnout and changing physician and patient life for the better.
+There are equally inventive platforms and solutions that are evolving within healthcare and introducing better ways of working – reducing burnout among radiologists and changing physician and patient life for the better.
 However, technology is only as good as the way it’s implemented and the value it delivers over both the long and the short term.

 A Roadmap to AI Implementation